Eacred/eacrd/docs/README.md

 rpclimituser=mylimituser
 rpclimitpass=Limitedp4ssw0rd
 ```
-For a list of available options, run: `$ dcrctl --help`
+For a list of available options, run: `$ eacrctl --help`

 <a name="Mining" />